mikewest/deprecating-document-domain/README.md

 interfere with each other.

-The same origin policy is not just a proven and effective security boundary, it is also intuitively understood by even novice users: What one does on a site, stays on that site.
+The same origin policy is not just a proven and effective security boundary, it is also intuitively understood by even novice users.

 Unfortunately, the details are substantially more complex.
 One particular complexity revolves around the [Spectre](https://en.wikipedia.org/wiki/Spectre_%28security_vulnerability%29) family of attacks and the `document.domain` accessor:

-Modern browsers [isolate different pages from each other](https://www.chromium.org/Home/chromium-security/site-isolation), by seperating execution into different operating system processes.
+Modern browsers [isolate different sites from each other](https://www.chromium.org/Home/chromium-security/site-isolation), by seperating execution into different operating system processes.
 Pages that need to cooperate need to be assigned to the same process.
 Pages that do not cooperate can be assigned to different processes.

+## A Problem and a Solution

 The Spectre attacks undermine this model, since they allow near-arbitrary memory reads *within the same process*.
-In other words, we have a high-level security boundary based on origins - the same-origin policy - and a low-level security boundary based on the operating system processes.
-Spectre exposes a misalignement between them: The API enforces the same-origin policy, but if Spectre can be used to read data from anywhere in the same process, then this will evade the same-origin policy if
+We have a high-level security boundary based on origins - the same-origin policy - and a low-level security boundary based on the operating system processes.
+Spectre exposes a misalignment between them: The API enforces the same-origin policy, but if Spectre can be used to read data from anywhere in the same process, then this will evade the same-origin policy if
 [different origins are assigned to the